 - The Oxford Transplant Nurse will call and ask you to come to the Oxford Transplant Centre straight away.
 Please let the nurse know if you are unwell or have been in hospital recently.
-You will need to be in the best possible health for your transplant operation. - Do not delay getting to the hospital, as increases the time that the kidney is stored and may impact on the success of the transplant. - Do not have anything to eat or drink following the call, as you will need to have an empty stomach for the operation to proceed. - You may be called in as a 'back up' recipient.
+You will need to be in the best possible health for your transplant operation. - Do not delay getting to the hospital, as this will increase the time we have to store the kidney and may impact on the success of the transplant. - Do not have anything to eat or drink following the call, as you will need to have an empty stomach for the operation to proceed. - You may be called in as a 'back up' recipient.
 The person who calls you in will tell you if this is the case.
 This is done to avoid any delay in finding another possible candidate for the kidney if the first person they contacted ('first call') is found not fit enough for transplantation, or has had a positive cross-match to the donated kidney (i.e. an antibody reaction).
 It is possible that you may be sent home, whether you were 'first call' or 'back up' when you were called in, so please be prepared for this and the disappointment it may cause.